bgelens/bgelens.github.io/_posts/2019-08-21-azuredevops-container-instance.md

 excerpt_separator: <!--more-->
 ---

 The Microsoft provided hosted build agents for Azure DevOps might not suite all requirements.
 E.g. the Az PowerShell modules on the images provided by Microsoft are lagging behind.
-To compensate, in general pipelines spend a lot of time installing dependencies to complete the job at hand.
-Having a custom build agent can resolves these issues as the dependencies are installed at image creation and available from there on, thus these beter suite your needs (build for purpose).
+To compensate, in general, pipelines spend a lot of time installing dependencies to complete the job at hand.
+Having a custom build agent can resolves these issues as the dependencies are installed at image creation and available from there on, thus these images beter suite your needs (build for purpose).

 You can host build agents on any compute platform.
 For this solution we build docker images and host them on Azure Container Instances as it is relatively easy to create container images containing all the requirements compared to VMs.
 It is also far easier creating new versions as the creation of the image is fully automated.